Hyo Watanabe: Dragon Gate (2016–present)

 Watanabe is known for competing in various of the promotion's signature events, such as the King of Gate tournament, making first appearance at the 2020 edition where he fell short to Kzy in the first rounds.
 At the 2021 edition, he placed himself in the "Block C" where he failed to score any points after competing against Yamato, Shun Skywalker, Kaito Ishida and U-T. At the 2022 edition, he fought into a double disqualification against Dragon Dia which attracted an elimination for both of them from the first rounds.

 Watanabe competed in the Gate of Destiny series of pay-per-views, which is considered to be the promotion's top yearly event.
 He made his first appearance at the 2016 edition where he teamed up with Shun Skywalker and Futa Nakamura and defeated Over Generation (Punch Tominaga, Kaito Ishida and Takehiro Yamamura) as a result of a six-man tag team match.
 One year later at the 2017 edition, he fell short to Skywalker in a Dark match.
 At the 2018 edition, Watanabe teamed up with Natural Vibes (Punch Tominaga and "brother" Yasshi in a losing effort against Don Fujii, Gamma and Ryo Saito.
 In 2019, Watanabe joined the R.E.D. stable, and at the year's "Gate of Destiny" on November 3, he teamed up with stablemates Kazma Sakamoto, Takashi Yoshida and Diamante, and fought Genki Horiguchi, K-ness, Super Shisa and Último Dragón into a double count-out.
 At the 2020 edition, he teamed up with stablemates BxB Hulk, Dia Inferno in a losing effort against Team Dragon Gate (Ben-K, Dragon Dia and Strong Machine J).
-His latest aparition was at the 2022 edition of the event where he successfully defended the Open the Brave Gate Championship against Dragon Kid.
+His latest appearance was at the 2022 edition of the event where he successfully defended the Open the Brave Gate Championship against Dragon Kid.

 Independent circuit (2017–present)

-Watanabe rarely competed for several promotions from the Japanese independent scene.
+Watanabe has occasionally competed for a number of promotions in the Japanese independent scene.
 At Osaka Pro Wrestling Rainy Season Sky Fly Away on June 2, 2018, he teamed up with Oji Shiiba and Yuki Yoshioka to defeat Kuishinbo Kamen, Tsubasa and Ultimate Spider Jr. At Majestic 2022 - N Innovation, an event promoted by Pro Wrestling Noah on April 29, Z-Brats stablemates SB Kento and Shun Skywalker to defeat Alejandro, Daisuke Harada and Junta Miyawaki.